materiaraiding/materiaraiding-old/tea.md

 CC will be casting **Eternal Darkness**, which wipes the party should the cast finish.

 Meanwhile, BJ enters with **J Storm**, a hard hitting raidwide.
-From there, every few seconds, BJ casts **J Wave**, hard hitting raidwide that also grants him a stacking damage up buff.
-These J Waves will require a lot of mitigation and healing - this is probably the most intensive part of the fight for healers.
+From there, every few seconds, BJ casts **J Wave**, hard hitting raidwide that also grants him a **stacking damage up buff**.
+These J Waves will require a **lot of mitigation and healing**.

 The party should focus on taking down CC first, then BJ, then finishing off Alexander Prime.

+{: .everyone }
+In a group with solid DPS, you may find that when Alexander Prime is almost dead, there is still a long time before **Divine Judgment** is finished casting.
+Players may choose to temporarily hold off damage and kill him last second to allow major cooldowns such as 2 minute buffs and abilities to be ready by the beginning of the next phase.

 Once Alexander Prime is defeated, he begins counting down for **Judgment Protocol**.
 A tank will need to use **Limit Break 3** when there is 4 seconds left till the cast (indicated by the chat bubble) for the party to survive this attack.